Table Of Contents

 Where RS stands for the relative strength, which, as we know, is the ratio of average gains to average losses over a set period.
 By using this formula, you can transform raw price data into a clear, actionable metric on a scale of 0 to 100.
 Anyone worried about doing these calculations themselves needn’t worry, as all of the best brokers provide RSI readings on their platforms.

-We’ve said how flexible RSI is, but it is also highly sensitive.
+I’ve said RSI is flexible, but it is also highly sensitive.
 Its reading is adept at sensing both price gains and losses, giving you a balanced view of market momentum.
 By combining simplicity with precision, RSI gives you everything you need to sniff out the slightest shifts in market behavior, whether you’re on the lookout for reversals or riding established trends.

 There are four common trading signals that RSI reveals.
 Each of these signals is straightforward yet powerful and will guide your trading decisions if used correctly.
 Any trader could strongly benefit from knowing about potential reversals, corrections, and trend confirmations.
 The RSI provides this, making it a go-to tool for traders.

-In retail trading, overbought conditions happen when the price of an asset has risen significantly in a short period.
-A telltale sign that the asset is overbought is that the price goes beyond the intrinsic value or market-accepted value of the asset.
+In my experience, overbought conditions occur when an asset's price rises significantly in a short period.
+A telltale sign that an asset is overbought is when its price exceeds its intrinsic or market-accepted value.

-This short-term overperformance is often referred to as a “bubble,” which is driven by emotional purchasing when technical indicators suggest it is unsustainable.
+This short-term overperformance is often referred to as a “bubble,” driven by emotional buying when technical indicators suggest it is unsustainable.
 At times like these, the asset is often overvalued, driven by frenzied and unwarranted demand, and could be due for a price correction or pullback.

 When using RSI to guide your decision, watch out for when the value crosses above 70.
 This is a strong suggestion that the market might be overbought.
 Now could be a good time to be alert for selling opportunities or for you to tighten stop-loss levels.

-On the other side of the coin, oversold conditions happen when the price of an asset falls drastically in a short period of time, quite possibly below its intrinsic value.
-This sometimes happens when a market overreacts to bad news or when there is a spate of short-selling that spooks the market.
+On the other side of the coin, oversold conditions occur when the price of an asset falls sharply over a short period, potentially below its intrinsic value.
+This sometimes happens when a market overreacts to bad news or when a spate of short selling spooks the market.

 Oversold conditions suggest the asset is undervalued and might be primed for a rebound or price recovery.
 In times like these, an RSI reading below 30 often signals that the asset is oversold.
 It’s typically a sign of a buying opportunity, but just remember that this doesn’t guarantee an immediate price reversal.
 Why?
-Well, in some cases, the downward momentum of the asset might even continue.
+Well, in some cases, the asset's downward momentum might even continue.

-For this reason, we would always recommend that you combine RSI readings (or any individual indicator readings, for that matter) with other indicators confirming a market signal.
+For this reason, I would always recommend that you combine RSI readings (or any individual indicator readings, for that matter) with other indicators confirming a market signal.

 Divergences happen when the movement of an asset and the RSI indicator don't align.
 This is a warning of a possible reversal or a continuation of a trend.
 There are two main types of divergences: